tranquilts/SereneFocusSprint2/README.md

 The sprint burndown chart displays the planned versus actual progress of my project.
 The ideal line illustrates expected progress as planned while the actual line reflects real development, where progress was slower initially due to challenges amd increased towards the end.
 ## Testing & Validation
 Testing was carried out at regular intervals to ensure that all user features functioned correctly and aligned with user requirements.

+During Sprint 2, the prototype was updated to focus on core functionality and stability.

+Updates included:
+- Added JavaScript interactivity for study time controls.
+- Added plus and minus buttons to adjust study time.
+- Added a focus session page with play, pause, and reset controls.
+- Added a progress bar to visually track the session.
+- Added a completion page to confirm the session has ended.
+- Simplified the user flow by removing/deprioritising reflection, breaks, themes, and repeat sessions.

+## Design Decisions
+The original design included a wider range of wellbeing features, including reflection, breaks, themes, and repeat sessions.
+These were reduced to avoid scope creep and unnecessary complexity.

+The final design prioritises:
+- simplicity
+- stability
+- reduced cognitive load
+- accessibility
+- ease of navigation
+- core study-session functionality

 | Feature | Test Case| Expected Result | Outcome |
 -------|------------|------------------|----------------------------|
 |Navigation |Click buttons between pages| Pages load correctly | Passed| |